 Celebrate National Bird Day by Going Birdwatching at Palmetto Dunes

 National Bird Day, May 4th, is an annual holiday with half a million adherents who celebrate through birdwatching, studying birds, and other bird-related activities.
-No better day than National Bird Day to turn off Netflix, get off the couch, and experience all the natural beauty at Palmetto Dunes.
+No better day than National Bird Day to turn off Netflix, get off the couch, and experience all the natural beauty at Palmetto Dunes beach and lagoon.
 While you are out and about, you will probably come across a variety of different birds.
 Now you do not need to be a professional bird watcher in order to identify the birds you see because we’re here to help!

 Here are some of the most common birds you may find at Palmetto Dunes during this time of year.

-If you find yourself strolling on the beach, it is likely you will come across a willet.
+If you find yourself strolling or biking on the beach, it is likely you will come across a willet.
 A willet is a little gray bird, that has a striking black-and-white wing pattern in flight, and that typically will nest in the dunes area of the beach.

 Next, we have the great blue heron, often considered to be the sovereign of the wading birds along the Southeast Coast.
 You can find one great blue heron down by the docks at Hilton Head Outfitters and Bike Rentals.
 This bird has been named ‘Stretch’ by employees at Hilton Head Outfitters and has been known to be able to get inside the bait box to steal some for himself.